fkirc/attranslate/README.md

 ## Why aktranslate?

 Instead of re-inventing the wheel, `aktranslate` integrates into existing translation systems.
-`aktranslate` has you covered, regardless of whether you use i18n, raw JavaScript, React, Native-Android-XML, Native-iOS-Localizables or other systems.
+`aktranslate` has you covered, regardless of whether you use i18n, ICU, JavaScript-frameworks, Android-XML, iOS-Localizables or other systems.
 In contrast to paid online services, a single developer can integrate `aktranslate` in a matter of minutes.

 # Features

 ## Cross-platform Support

-`aktranslate` is designed to translate any app for any platform.
+`aktranslate` is designed to translate any app/website for any platform.
 `aktranslate` works for Web/Android/iOS or any combination of platforms.
 To make this possible, aktranslate supports the following file formats:
+- i18n JSON
+- ICU JSON
-- i18next JSON
+- sprintf JSON
 - Android XML
 - iOS plist